gyuri-guri/gyuri-guri.github.io/README.md

 # gyuri-guri.github.io
-Blog for organizing and publishing product-like works
+Blog for organizing and publishing project-like works